xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 We can likewise make a **list of CRDTs**.

 **Examples:**
-- In a shared folder contain multiple collaborative documents, you can define your document CRDT, then use a unique set of document CRDTs to model the whole folder.
+- In a shared folder containing multiple collaborative documents, you can define your document CRDT, then use a unique set of document CRDTs to model the whole folder.
 <!--- In a todo-list app, you can define a "todo-item CRDT" with fields `text` and `done`, giving the item text and whether it is done.
 The whole app's state is then a list of todo-item CRDTs.-->
 - Continuing the Quill rich-text example from the previous section, you can model a rich-text document as a list of "rich character CRDTs", where each "rich character CRDT" consists of an immutable (non-CRDT) character plus the `attributes` map CRDT.
 This is sufficient to build [a simple Google Docs-style app with CRDTs](https://compoventuals-tests.herokuapp.com/host.html?network=ws&container=demos/rich-text/dist/rich_text.html) ([source](https://github.com/composablesys/collabs/blob/master/demos/rich-text/src/rich_text.ts)).